PILLAR REPORT

 “I have most success calling 2-3 pm.
 People spend the mornings on Zoom/Teams/Google Meet.
 Lunchtime they’re on their phone.
 They’re looking to speak to a human voice at 2pm.
 I have tried first thing, I just annoyed people, so I stopped.
 It also shows the importance of testing.”

-More on Cognism’s specific data below 👇
+More on Cognism’s performance below.

 And long-time SDR leader, Chris Ritson, says: